jerry81/leetcode/README.md

 ## RUST TILs

 - String is for mutable
+  - to truncate from start of string
+    - create a new string
+    - convert the old string into chars()
+    - chain it into a skip(n) where n is the number of characters to truncate
+    - finally collect()
 - &str are slices and immutable
 - unwrap unsafely converts from option to target type
 - cannot access indexes of string slice using a[0] notation